nadiamakmak/hw3/README.md

 $ g++ -g -Wall --std=c++11 stack-test.cpp -o stack-test
 $ ./stack-test

-heap.h is extensively commented throughout.
+5: heap.h is extensively commented throughout.
 I added heapify() and trickleUp() on my own, using the algorithms part of the lecture slides with a few modifications (made heapify() check if at leaf node for optimization).
 All tests are passed and should run free of any valgrind error.
 To run (make sure in /heap_test):

 $ make
 $ make test
 $ make valgrind

-My .png outputs are in the repo (my_and.png, my_exclusive.png, my_not.png, my_or.png) and should match output .png's that were in the folder originally.
+Logic Simulator: My .png outputs are in the repo (my_and.png, my_exclusive.png, my_not.png, my_or.png) and should match output .png's that were in the folder originally.
 To run (make sure in /logicsim):

 $ make
 $ ./logicsim <text filename>